 If you feel at risk of abuse, there is help and support available to you, including the police, online support, helplines and refuges.

-Chayn is an online help and resources in several languages helping women experiencing abuse find the right information and support they need to take control of their lives
+Chayn is online help and resources in several languages helping women experiencing abuse find the right information and support they need to take control of their lives.

 Galop - National LGBTQ+ domestic abuse helpline and webchat service.